pedroperrusi/ros_QP_assignment/README.md

 where Q is a n by n matrix and c is a 1 by n vector.
 These parameters will be send to your program through a publisher named "/optimization_parameters" with msg type [Float64MultiArray](http://docs.ros.org/melodic/api/std_msgs/html/msg/Float64MultiArray.html).
 The msg will contain n*(n+1) parameter for each Q and c.
 The first n*n parameters are the elements of Q matrix and the Q matrix is flattened row by row (flatten(Q) = (row_1, row_2,..., row_n) ).
 Last n element of the msg corresponds to the c vector.

 The dimension of optimization will depend on the dimension of the parameters received in ros msg.
 We are going to test your code with n<=6.
-In ideal case, the optimization should be writen parametrically such that it works with any positive integer value of n.
-But hard coded switch/case structure is also accepted (for this case your code should send a warning message if size of the optimization is not covered by the code).
+In the ideal case, the optimization should be writen parametrically such that it works with any positive integer value of n.
+But hardcoded switch/case structure is also accepted (for this case your code should send a warning message if size of the optimization is not covered by the code).

 Your callback function should check whether
 * the dimension of the msg data is n*(n+1) and